vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UGUI/Input Issues.md

-## Input issues: UGUI
+## Input issues: uGUI
-Input in Unity UI (UGUI) requires multiple things to receive input events.
+Input in Unity UI (uGUI) requires multiple things to receive input events.
 :::warning
 Do not make assumptions.
 Double-checking these steps are met is always recommended.
 :::